John Lindsay, 20th Earl of Crawford

-Lieutenant-General John Lindsay, 20th Earl of Crawford (4 October 1702 – 25 December 1749) was a Scottish peer and the first colonel of the Black Watch on its formation in 1739.
+Lieutenant-General John Lindsay, 20th Earl of Crawford (4 October 1702 – 25 December 1749) was a British army officer and the first colonel of the Black Watch on its formation in 1739.

 Biography

 Lindsay was the son of Lieutenant-General John Lindsay, 19th Earl of Crawford and Emilia Stuart and inherited his titles on the death of his father in 1714.

 He was educated at University of Glasgow and the Vaudeuil Military Academy, Paris.

-The Earl of Crawford was commissioned into the 3rd Foot Guards in 1726, but later served in the Austrian and Russian armies.
+The Earl of Crawford was commissioned into the 3rd Regiment of Foot Guards in 1726, but later served in the Austrian and Russian armies.
 In the summer of 1739, during the Battle of Grocka (part of Siege of Belgrade), he was badly wounded by a bullet to his thigh and was almost abandoned for dead on the battlefield.
 However, after partial recovery and against advice, he travelled back to Vienna, and onward to Britain, where he took command of the Black Watch (1739–1740).

 He was then Colonel of the 2nd Troop of Horse Grenadier Guards (1740–1743) and Colonel of the 4th Troop of Horse Guards ('Scottish Horse Guards') (1743–1746), fighting at the Battle of Dettingen on 16 June 1743.
 He gained the rank of Brigadier-General in 1744 and Major-General in 1745.
 He fought in the Jacobite rising of 1745 and the Battle of Fontenoy on 30 April 1745.